Epidermolysis bullosa (EB) facts

 What is epidermolysis bullosa?

 Epidermolysis bullosa is a group of inherited conditions that affect the supporting tissue of the skin and mucosa.
-Epidermolysis bullosa is often appears at birth or during infancy and characterized by severe skin fragility erosions and blistering.
+Epidermolysis bullosa is often appears at birth or during infancy and characterized by severe skin fragility, erosions, and blisters.
 Epidermolysis bullosa is due to one or multiple defective genes that normally synthesize structural proteins that are involved in the adherence of the epidermis (the superficial layer of skin) to the dermis (the deeper layer of the skin).
 Another term for this group of conditions is "mechanobullous disease," which distinguishes it from conditions that may appear superficially similar but are produced by autoimmune destruction of some of the same proteins that are defective in epidermolysis bullosa.

 Epidermolysis bullosa acquisita (another condition) is an inappropriately named example of an autoimmune problem that really does not belong in discussion of the mechanobullous diseases.